Media Relations Best Practices

 Opposite-editorials (op-eds) are opinion essays written by experts that are typically published on the page opposite the editorial page in newspapers.
 Op-eds provide an opportunity for faculty to use their expertise on topics in the news to clarify or correct what has been reported in the press, to provide a new perspective on the issue or to call for further action.

 Publication of op-eds written by faculty can call attention to the quality of Drexel’s faculty and indirectly highlight the quality of the University’s academic programs.
-UComm’s media relations team provides assistance in placing op-ed articles in local and national newspapers.
-By regularly working with op-ed editors, UComm remains up-to-date on current trends in newsrooms and current contact information for the major op-ed editors.
+The News & Media Relations team provides assistance in placing op-ed articles in local and national newspapers.
+By regularly working with op-ed editors, the team remains up-to-date on current trends in newsrooms and current contact information for the major op-ed editors.

 Op-eds appear in general-circulation newspapers and are designed for all audiences.
 The writing level of an op-ed page may be slightly above that of news pages (generally seventh to ninth grade level), but not much higher.
 Op-eds usually have an 800 word limit.
-UComm can assist faculty by providing editing advice and information about journalistic style.
+We can assist faculty by providing editing advice and information about journalistic style.
 Op-eds need to follow the Associated Press Style Guide and accepted journalistic writing practices, which are different from the requirements of academic journals.
-The media relations team also can be helpful in suggesting topics, narrowing a topic, editing and other tasks.
+The News & Media Relations team also can be helpful in suggesting topics, narrowing a topic, editing and other tasks.

 Publicizing Faculty Research Findings